• Skip to primary navigation

 Barley is typically hulled before human consumption, which means the outermost layer is removed.

 Hulled barley is still a whole grain as it contains bran, endosperm, and germ.
-If you want to learn more about whole grains, check out this article from the Mayo Clinic on the health benefits of whole grains.

 Most of the barley you find in the US grocery stores is pearled barley.
 You can also easily find it online as well.